pfdubois/BridgeBidding/source/NoTrump.rst

 What about hands with the right shape but wrong strength?

-* 12-14 points with no five-card major open a minor and bid notrump on the second round.
+* 12-14 points with no five-card major: open a minor and bid notrump on the second round.
 If you do have a five-card major, open it.

 * 18-19 points open a suit, and bid 2N on the second round.